Five Ways Discovery Can Help You Find Hidden Assets in a Divorce Many people are concerned that their spouse may…

 Getting a divorce with children follows the same process as a divorce, with a few extra steps.
-If you and your spouse agree with how to share parenting time and make decisions regarding the children, a divorce with kids is only slightly more difficult.
+If you and your spouse can agree on how to share parenting time and make decisions regarding the children, the process can be smooth and short in duration.
 But Arizona’s laws, rules, and procedures can become complicated if you and your spouse have different ideas with how your children should be raised.
 It can become even more intensive if child support is also needed and contested.

 When a divorce involves minor children you need to consider the following: